-As of December 31, 2017, Presidio Property Trust had fixed-rate mortgage notes payable in the aggregate principal amount of \$133.6 million, collateralized by a total of 21 properties with loan terms at issuance ranging from 5 to 20 years.
-The weighted-average interest rate on the mortgage notes payable as of December 31, 2017 was approximately 4.7%, and our debt to estimated market value on these properties was approximately 53.8%.
+As of December 31, 2018, the Company had one variable-rate mortgage note payable with a principal amount of \$3.4 million and fixed-rate mortgage notes payable in the aggregate principal amount of \$115.1 million, collateralized by a total of 19 properties with loan terms at issuance ranging from 2 to 21 years.
+The weighted-average interest rate on the mortgage notes payable as of December 31, 2018 was approximately 4.6%, and our debt to estimated market value ratio on these properties was approximately 57.5%.

-As of December 31, 2017, NetREIT Dubose, and related entities, had 129 fixed-rate mortgage notes payable in the aggregate principal amount of \$28.5 million, collateralized by 129 Model Home Properties.
+As of December 31, 2018, NetREIT Dubose, and related entities, had 142 fixed-rate mortgage notes payable in the aggregate principal amount of \$32.7 million, collateralized by 142 Model Home Properties.
 These loans generally have a term at issuance of three to five years.
-The average loan balance per home outstanding and the weighted-average interest rate on these mortgage loans are approximately \$221,000 and 4.3%, respectively as of December 31, 2017.
-Our debt to estimated value on these properties is approximately 58.8%.
+The average loan balance per home outstanding and the weighted-average interest rate on these mortgage loans are approximately \$230,000 and 4.8%, respectively as of December 31, 2018.
+Our debt to estimated market value ratio on these properties is approximately 58.2%.
 The Company has guaranteed these mortgage notes payable.

-Cash Flows for the years ended December 31, 2017 and December 31, 2016.
+Cash Flows for the years ended December 31, 2018 and December 31, 2017.

-Operating Activities: Net cash provided by operating activities for the years ended December 31, 2017 and 2016 increased to approximately \$5.6 million from \$3.7 million
+Operating Activities: Net cash provided by operating activities for the years ended December 31, 2018 and 2017 decreased by \$5.2 million to approximately \$432,000 from \$5.6 million.
+The decrease is primarily due to increases in property taxes and changes in timing of payments.

-Investing Activities: Net cash used in investing activities during the years ended December 31, 2017 was \$1.1 million compared to \$19.0 million of cash used in the same period in 2016.
-During the year ended December 31, 2017 we purchased forty-seven model homes for \$17.6 million and received proceeds from the sales of twenty-three model homes and three commercial properties totaling \$20.6 million.
-During the year ended December 31, 2016, we purchased sixty-five model homes for 23.7 million and received proceeds from the sale of twenty-one model homes totaling approximately \$6.4 million, sold a parcel of land and its building for \$1.3 million and the Havana Parker Complex for \$3.3 million.
+Investing Activities: Net cash provided by investing activities during the years ended December 31, 2018 was \$25.6 million compared to \$1.1 million of cash used in the same period in 2017.
+The increase in net cash provided by investing activities is primarily due to proceeds from real estate sales exceeding real estate purchases in 2018.
+During the year ended December 31, 2018, we purchased 45 model homes for \$17.3 million and received proceeds from the sale of 33 model homes and three commercial properties totaling approximately \$47.2 million.
+During the year ended December 31, 2017 we purchased 47 model homes for \$17.6 million and received proceeds from the sales of 23 model homes and three commercial properties totaling \$20.6 million.

-We currently project that we could spend up to \$2.0 million (net of deposits held in reserve accounts by lenders) on capital improvements, tenant improvements and leasing costs for properties within our portfolio on an annual basis.
+We currently project that we could spend up to \$2.3 million (net of deposits held in reserve accounts by lenders) on capital improvements, tenant improvements and leasing costs for properties within our portfolio on an annual basis.
 Capital expenditures may fluctuate in any given period subject to the nature, extent, and timing of improvements required to the properties.
 We may spend more on capital expenditures in the future due to rising construction costs and the anticipated increase in property acquisitions.
 Tenant improvements and leasing costs may also fluctuate in any given year depending upon factors such as the property, the term of the lease, the type of lease, the involvement of external leasing agents and overall market conditions.

-Financing Activities: Net cash used in financing activities during the years ended December 31, 2017 was \$3.6 million compared to cash provided of \$9.3 million for the same period in 2016.
+Financing Activities: Net cash used in financing activities during the years ended December 31, 2018 was \$24.6 million compared to cash provided of \$3.6 million for the same period in 2017.
+The increase in net cash used in financing activities is primarily due to proceeds received from new mortgage notes payable offset by redeeming 13,800 shares of Series B Preferred Shares for \$13.8 million during the year ended December 31, 2018.